 The Federation is a certified CDFI intermediary representing community development credit unions.
 The Helping Hands Award was created in 1993 in honor of Annie Vamper, a national advocate for consumer education and cooperation among low-income people until her death in 1990.

 Hawaii First’s previous honors with the Federation include the 2009 Dora Maxwell Award for Social Responsibility, the Circle of Honor Leadership Award from the Opportunity Finance Network in 2014, and the 2016 National Louise Herring Award for Philosophy in Action.

 About Hawaii First Federal Credit Union

-Hawaii First Federal Credit Union (HFFCU) is a not for profit, Native Community Development Financial Institution, low-income designated Federal Credit Union, which was organized in 1956.
-Today, Hawaii First serves as a catalyst through providing many no-cost services focused on overall community revitalization and economic development.
-HFFCU proudly serves the Island of Hawaii through its multiple branches and programs such as the Hawaii First Community Resource Centers.
+Hawai’i First Federal Credit Union (HFFCU) is a low-income designated Community Development Financial Institution (CDFI), which was organized in 1956.
+Today, Hawai’i First continues to provide a wide array of no-cost financial services that encourage community revitalization and economic development in Hawai’i County.
+HFFCU proudly serves the Island of Hawai’i through its multiple branches and programs such as the Hawai’i First Community Resource Centers.

 For more information about Hawai’i Community Foundation and the Hawai’i Resilience Fund visit https://www.hawaiicommunityfoundation.org/coronavirus